davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/docker.md

-We now have an {pivotal-gemfire-name} cluster running with one Locator and one server inside a Docker container.
+We now have an VMware GemFire cluster running with one Locator and one server inside a Docker container.
 We deliberately started the cluster with a minimal configuration.
 For example, we have no Regions in which to store data: